Jaguo415/Pewlett-Hackard-Analysis/README.md

 ### Number of Unique Retiring titles Table:

 to fix the duplications we PARTITIONED the data by emp_no.
 This created a new column "RN" that counted the number of titles with 1 being the most recent.
-We filtered "RN" = 1 be get only the most recent job title and export this into a unique_titles table. lowering the amount of rows from 54722 to only 33118.
+We filtered "RN" = 1 be get only the most recent job title and export this into a unique_titles table.
+We can confirm the duplications were removed as the amount of rows decreased from 54722 to only 33118 post Partitioned.
 We exported this new table into the Unique_title.csv file.
 Please find it in the data folder.

 <img width="765" alt="Screen Shot 2021-08-03 at 12 33 48 PM" src="https://user-images.githubusercontent.com/83923903/128075217-0f8c7870-db8d-4067-950d-78bb041fb782.png">